 Soft drinks, tea and chocolate all contain caffeine, but coffee is the biggest source.

-The caffeine content of a single cup can range from 30–300 mg, but the average cup is somewhere around 90–100 mg.
+The caffeine content of a single cup can range from 30–300 mg, but the average cup is somewhere around 90–100 mg (1).

 Caffeine is a known stimulant.
 In your brain, it blocks the function of an inhibitory neurotransmitter (brain hormone) called adenosine.

-Numerous studies demonstrate that caffeine can lead to a short-term boost in brain function, improving mood, reaction time, vigilance and general cognitive function (7, 8).
+A randomized controlled trial demonstrated that both caffeinated and decaf coffee can lead to a short-term boost in brain function, improving mood, reaction time, vigilance and general cognitive function (5).

 Alzheimer’s disease is the world’s most common neurodegenerative disease and a leading cause of dementia.